aplteam/Latest/README.md

 * `]latest` can act on opened acre projects (no argument required at all)

-If no argument is specified **and** acre does not live in `⎕SE` (read: you are not an acre user), then it falls back to the current directory.
+If no argument is specified **and** acre does not live in `⎕SE` (read: you are not an acre user), then it falls back to the current directory but will check if there is a direcotry `APLSource/` and if so, process the contents of that folder.

 By default the user command reports all objects or files changed lately (read: last day with any changes).